polarityio/microsoft-sentinel/README.md

 If checked, entities will not return if only Geodata and/or WHOIS data is found, and no other query types have results.

-### Ignore Threat Intelligence Results
+### Enable Threat Intelligence Searches

-If checked, entities will not return if only threat intelligence indicators data is found, and no query types have results.
+If enabled, the integration will search threat intelligence indicator data.

 ## Installation Instructions